JackCSheehan/JShell/README.md

 # JShell
 A simple Linux shell written entirely in x86 assembly language using the NASM syntax.
+I wrote JShell to teach myself assembly and to familiarize myself with a few of the basics Linux syscalls.

 ## Commands
-Below is a tentative, work in progress list of JShell's commands that are either currently implemented or are planned to be implemented.
+Below is a list of JShell's commands.

 ### Quit
 Quits JShell.